George Hay (writer): Biography

 Starting in the late 1960's, Hay began to push for science fiction to be better promoted in the United Kingdom.
-In March of 1970, Hay worked with Bram Stokes to organize SCICON '70, which was held in London's Royal Hotel.
+In March 1970, Hay worked with Bram Stokes to organize SCICON '70, which was held in London's Royal Hotel.
 Critics said that the convention was "a washout" due to giving "too much time to fringe events" (including Scientology - see below), as well as "a bar that shut early."
 Peter Weston wrote, "This was the first con I have ever attended that didn't have anything to do with SF.
 Arthur C. Clarke turned up but wasn't even introduced let alone asked to speak!"
 Langford, while saying that some attendees "liked the novelty", said that the event was "an organizational disaster."

 In 1971, Hay founded the Science Fiction Foundation at the North-East London Polytechnic.
 It was meant to promote and publicize the benefits of science fiction, and pursue the educational value of the genre.
 Leadership was organized around a council made up of science fiction writers, publishers, and critics.
 Its founding patrons were Arthur C. Clarke and Ursula K. Le Guin.
 A year later it began publication of Foundation: The Review of Science Fiction.
 Peter Nicholls later took over Foundation, pushing for "academic respectability" rather than Hay's hope, as David Langford put it, of a "pool of practical sf expertise, holding itself ready to be consulted by the Prime Minister in the event of an alien landing."

 Hay continued to push for the recognition of Science Fiction.
 Christopher Priest described him thusly:

 Hay was an erratic, good-natured, idiosyncratic, infuriating, barmy, lovable genius: his ideas and words tumbled out so quickly it was hard to keep up with him.
 In the 1970s he seemed to be everywhere: giving interviews on commercial radio stations, trying to make scientists talk to writers, and vice versa, [...] trying to get film producers to make more science-fiction movies, and from time to time putting together anthologies of short stories which he intended would contribute to or perhaps elucidate his maze of wonky ideas and initiatives.

 In 1986, Hay, through the council, convinced Arthur C. Clarke to give his name and financial donations to create the Arthur C. Clarke Award, an annual award given to a work chosen as the best British novel of science fiction from the previous year.
 It was meant to bring science fiction to the attention of the British public and validate science fiction as a tool of science education.